-Stand-up comedian Dustin Diamond, best known for his role as Samuel “Screech” Powers (the curly haired dork who played keyboard for Zack Attack, could never score a date with Lisa Turtle, let his friends down by leaving the line to purchase U2 tickets, lackey to Alfred Clifford Slater and Zack Morris…yeah, that guy!) makes his return to The Funny Stop in Cuyahoga Falls, OH from January 25 through 27
+Stand-up comedian Dustin Diamond, best known for his role as Samuel “Screech” Powers (the curly haired dork who played keyboard for Zack Attack, could never score a date with Lisa Turtle, let his friends down by leaving the line to purchase U2 tickets, lackey to Alfred Clifford Slater and Zack Morris…yeah, that guy!) makes his return to The Funny Stop in Cuyahoga Falls, OH this week.

 “It’s been a nice, warm reception every time I’ve come out there,” Dustin says of the Funny Stop in a recent phone interview from his home in Wisconsin.
 “Pete, who runs the place, is just fantastic.
 He’s always been really nice to me.
 He’s just a naturally funny guy himself.
 Finding a place at a comedy joint was a natural fit for him.
 He found his calling.
 I’ve met so many great comics out there.
 It’s been fantastic”

 The road of a stand-up comedian is not one easily traveled, especially when damning road blocks of childhood-fame-stigma and public mishaps rear their ugly heads.
 Yet, Diamond has managed to survive in the difficult comedy landscape for around two decades now.

 “Comedy is a noble profession, but most people start out in stand-up comedy hope to get a TV show.
 I did it backward!
 I had a TV show and now I do stand-up comedy,” Dustin said.
 “Come see me next year and I’ll be doing security work with Gary Coleman,” he quipped.

 While Diamond likely won’t be partnering up with Coleman to keep mall patrons safe, if one comes out to the show this year (or has seen Dustin do stand-up before), chances are you are going to hear a decent amount of new material in his set.